Cores for Piecewise-Deterministic Markov Processes used in Markov Chain Monte Carlo: Applications

-This work arose out of my Bachelor thesis at the University of Bonn and I want to express my gratitude to Andreas Eberle for his extensive supervision and sharing his great expertise.
-I also want to thank Benedikt Geiger for his very helpful comments on earlier versions of this work.
-Finally, I want to thank Nawaf Bou-Rabee for his advice on the manuscript.
+\ACKNO{I want to express my gratitude to Andreas Eberle for his helpful advice and extensive guidance across the whole course of this project.
+I also want to thank Nawaf Bou-Rabee for his advice on improving the manuscript.
+Finally, I would like to thank Benedikt Geiger for his detailed suggestions for improvements of this work.}